Candle Essential Oil Blends Chart of Dynamic Essential Oil Candle Scent Recipes

 Just like Bath and Body Works’ Belize Tropical Cabana, this essential oil candle blend will take your senses on the tropical vacation of your dreams sipping fruity cocktails oceanside.

 1 teaspoon jade lemon essential oil

 Lemonade Stand Candle Scent Recipe:

 Speaking of refreshing drinks this lemonade stand recipe adapted from my summer diffuser blend recipes brings memories of squeezing lemons over my grandma’s glass lemon squeezer.
-Then pouring the lemon juice, seeds and all, into mason jars for our very own lemonade.
+Pouring the lemon juice, seeds, and all, into mason jars for our very own lemonade.
 A tradition I share with my daughter every summer.

 1 ½ teaspoons lemon essential oil